PedroASA/online-complier/README.md

     It is run via ` docker-compose --profile test up --abort-on-container-exit `.

 - ### CI
-  To continuosly integrate the app, two actions are executed on push and on pull-request to the main branch. <br>
+  To continuosly integrate the app, three actions are executed on push and on pull-request to the main branch. <br>
   The [first](https://github.com/PedroASA/online-complier/blob/main/.github/workflows/node.js.yml) runs the front-end unit tests on a node enviroment. <br>
   The [second](https://github.com/PedroASA/online-complier/blob/main/.github/workflows/docker-test.yml) runs the end-to-end tests on docker enviroment.
+  The [third](https://github.com/PedroASA/online-complier/blob/main/.github/workflows/go.yml) runs the api unit tests on a go enviroment.